bettygordon932/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge in the field.
 This means staying up-to-date with the latest technologies, tools, and programming languages.
 It also means being open to new ideas and approaches, as well as the willingness to ask for help and advice from others.

 To be successful in programming, it is essential to have a solid foundation in mathematics, logic, computer science, data structures, algorithms, etc. These skills will help you understand the principles behind programming and enable you to solve complex problems.
 Additionally, learning to code is a skill that can be developed over time, so don't be afraid to start small and build your knowledge gradually.
 Practice makes perfect, after all.

+# 2024-02-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+It’s easier to read, understand, debug, and enhance simple code than complex, over-engineered solutions.
+Remember that code is written once but read and modified many times over its lifetime.
+Thus, clarity and simplicity should be your guiding principles when tackling any programming challenge."

+"In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing correct, working code first before optimizing.
+Most often, the bottlenecks are not where we initially anticipate them to be.
+Profile and measure performance to identify actual problem areas, then optimize those specific spots.
+This approach prevents unnecessary complexity and maintains code integrity."